guluc3m/loc/source/includes/_v1_account.md

     "status": "fail",
     "data": {
         "password": "Field was missing in request"
-        "new_password": "Password not complex enough"
+        "new-password": "Password not complex enough"
     }
 }
 ```